Lessons learned – that useless paperwork exercise the PMO insists we carry out at the end of every project.

 If all else fails, just refuse to provide anything.
 After all every other sucker project manager has filled it in so they don’t really need your contribution.

-This is obviously a parody post but I’ve seen everything I’ve listed above happen at least once by project managers desperate to avoid providing lessons learned.
+This is obviously a parody post but I’ve seen everything I’ve listed above happen at least once by project managers desperate to avoid providing lessons.

 It’s always surprised me that something like lessons learned are viewed with such horror.
 Next week’s blog will cover how to make the most out of lessons learned.